practicingruby/practicing-ruby-paid/posts/v7/002-http-server.md

 3) The server then parses the request.
 The first line is the Request-Line which contains the HTTP method (`GET`), Request-URI (`/file.txt`), and HTTP version (`1.1`).
-Subsequent lines are headers, key-value pairs delimited by ":".
+Subsequent lines are headers, which consists of key-value pairs delimited by ":".
 After the headers is a blank line followed by an optional message body (not shown in this example).

 4) Using the same connection, the server responds with the contents of the file: